Striletchi-Vlad/CritMLP/README.md

 initialization distribution and residual connections to ensure **high performance**, **stability** and **quick training**.

-This is a side effect of **criticality**, a state describing a neural network with an output distribution as close as possible to **a Gaussian distribution with variance = 1.**.
-By enforcing certain design principles upon the network to make this possible, the process of learning is greatly improved.
+This is a side effect of **criticality**, a state describing neural networks with outputs belonging to **a Gaussian distribution with variance = 1**, which can be achieved by enforcing certain design principles at creation.

 Currently supported activation functions are ReLU, any ReLU-like function, tanh, and linear.
 Support for swish and gelu is underway.
 The network architecture is, for now, limited to a fully-connected feed-forward network with residual connections.